theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

    ![example](https://raw.github.com/theodi/R-projects/master/csv-stats/graphics/miss-header-example.png)

 There are some limitations.
-For instance, it is hard to replicate the exact numbers as website may be offline temporarily.
+For instance, it is hard to replicate the exact numbers as a website may be temporarily offline.
 We verified "machine-readable" (and excluded ones) in several ways, but it is likely that we still have false positives and vice versa.
 As a side note, of all the CSVs listed on data.gov.uk, 3169 (19%) are served over a secure connection, i.e. `https`.

 ## A CSV is not an Excel sheet with a different extension